awsdocs/amazon-rds-user-guide/doc_source/custom-managing-sqlserver.md

 Modifying storage for an RDS Custom for SQL Server DB instance is similar to modifying storage for an Amazon RDS DB instance, but you can only do the following:
 + Increase the allocated storage size\.
 + Change the storage type\.
-For example, you can modify the the storage type from io1 to gp2, or gp2 to io1\.
+You can use available storage types such as General Purpose or Provisioned IOPS\.
+Provisioned IOPS is supported for gp3 and io1 storage types\.
-+ Change the provisioned IOPS, if you're using the volume types that supports provisioned IOPS, such as io1\.
++ Change the provisioned IOPS, if you're using the volume types that supports provisioned IOPS, such as io1 or gp3\.

 The following limitations apply to modifying the storage for an RDS Custom for SQL Server DB instance:
 + The minimum allocated storage size for RDS Custom for SQL Server is 20 GiB, and the maximum supported storage size is 16 TiB\.